0simp/AviaMobilePlugins/README.md

 All my plugins for avia client mobile

-# CollapseSettingsSideBar
+# MobileCSSPlus

-Adds a button to collapse the settings sidebar.
-This plugin is a must if you want to access settings on mobile
+Mobile optimised version of [Monaco CSS](https://raw.githubusercontent.com/AvaLilac/Ava-s-AviaClient-Plugins/refs/heads/main/QuickCSSPlus.js).
+Adds a clear and paste button because select all and paste functions don't work in the editor on mobile